Afoxcute/sear/backend/README.md

 1. **Network**: Migrated from Story Protocol networks to Mantle testnet
 2. **Token**: Using native MNT token instead of WIP tokens
-3. **Contracts**: Using Sear contract instead of Story Protocol contracts
+3. **Contracts**: Using ModredIP contract instead of Story Protocol contracts
 4. **API**: Updated endpoints to work with Mantle-specific functionality